Loss of Peripheral Vision

 What Peripheral Vision Loss Feels Like

-People with peripheral vision loss may experience:
+People often discover peripheral vision loss through daily activities:

 - Bumping into objects or people on one side